Frequently Asked Questions

 EMDR Consultation for Certification

 I also can provide 10 EMDR consultation hours for therapists who have been trained by the Institute For Creative Mindfulness.
+My fee is $100 per hour for foundational hours.

 Good Faith Estimate